Commonjava/atlas/README.md

   - Dependency declaration
   - Plugin-level dependency declaration

+## Version Parsing

+Atlas also contains a javacc grammar for parsing versions.
+This is relatively stable for most mainstream version schemes, but some outliers may still cause problems.

+The associated version-sorting implementation tries to follow the conventions described in: https://cwiki.apache.org/confluence/display/MAVENOLD/Versioning with a few notable exceptions.
+Wherever two schemes clash and are unlikely to co-exist for a single project, their direct comparison may differ from that described in the wiki.
+This was done for the sake of simplicity, and seems like a reasonable compromise for now.

 ## Relationships

 Maven's POMs express at least five different types of relationships to other projects' artifacts: